ishaqjones/NSGs-and-Inspecting-Azure-VM-traffic/README.md

 </p>
 <br />
 <p>
-  Next, we'll open the command line and 'SSH into' our Ubuntu (Linux) VM and use the password we assigned when creating the VM.
+  Next, we'll open the command line and 'SSH into' our Ubuntu (Linux) VM and use the password we assigned when creating the Ubuntu VM.
 The password will be invisible but the input is valid.
 Note the SSH traffic after signing in.
 </p>
 <p>